Data-SUITE: Data-centric identification of in-distribution incongruous examples: Additional Experiments

-We extend this analysis to further illustrate the full potential of detail that practitioners can get from Data-SUITE.
+We extend this analysis to further illustrate the full potential of the detail that practitioners can get from Data-SUITE.
 We do this by comparing the Earth Movers Distance (EMD) - see Fig. \ref{fig:emd} which is a common metric to flag drift.
 We see no PSA difference between the USA and UK on a population level, or for certain instances.
-However, when teasing out \emph{uncertain} instances and their prototypes we see this difference.
+However, when teasing out \emph{uncertain} instances and their prototypes, we see this difference.

-\textbf{Takeaway:} We highlights that while not evident at population-level, the heterogeneous groups can be teased out by using Data-SUITE.
-This fully demonstrates added capability of what Data-SUITE offers to practitioners.
+\textbf{Takeaway:} We highlight that while not evident at population level, the heterogeneous groups can be teased out by using Data-SUITE.
+This fully demonstrates the added capability of what Data-SUITE offers to practitioners.

 \textbf{\textit{Adult.}} The dataset has a known bias between gender and income, which Data-SUITE successfully identifies.
-However, an added dimension between the most \emph{certain} and \emph{uncertain} instances as shown in Fig. \ref{fig:insights2} (ii) is that marital status and race are also relevant biases.
+However, an added dimension between the most \emph{certain} and \emph{uncertain} instances as shown in Fig. \ref{fig:insights} (ii) is that marital status and race are also relevant biases.

 We capture this finding with prototypes, (i) \emph{certain} prototype: younger, single, white, males (ii) \emph{uncertain} prototype: older, married, black, females.